-OUC's residential and commercial/industrial numeric conservation goals for the 2020 through 2024 period were established by the PSC pursuant to Order No. PSC-2019-0509-FOF-EG. These PSC-established annual goals are presented in Tables 5-1, 5-2 and 5-3.
+OUC's residential and commercial/industrial numeric conservation goals for the 2021 through 2024 period were established by the PSC pursuant to Order No. PSC-2019-0509-FOF-EG. These PSC-established annual goals are presented in Tables 5-1, 5-2 and 5-3.

-OUC, with its Board of Commissioners, sets locally focused energy efficiency goals which include measures beyond those measured through FEECA.
-Because OUC must operationally plan to generate enough energy to meet demand at all times, and because OUC can incentivize but not control actual adoption, this forecast is being used for purposes of the site plan.
+OUC committed to a 1 percent goal of energy efficiency as a percent of retail sales.
+This includes measures beyond those measured through FEECA.
+Because OUC must operationally plan to generate enough energy to meet demand at all times, and because OUC can incentivize but not control actual adoption, this forecast is being used for purposes of this 10-Year Site Plan.